SumedhaBillapati/SumedhaBillapati/README.md

 🎓 Master’s student in Business Analytics at UMass Boston
 🌱 Passionate about sustainability, social impact, and turning data into stories that drive change

-I specialize in using tools like Python, Tableau, and Excel to analyze data, create visualizations, and build awareness around critical issues like food waste and community well-being.
+I specialize in using Python, Tableau, and Excel to explore data, find insights, and create visualizations that tell stories and bring awareness to real-world challenges.
 ---

 ## 🛠 Technical Skills